BossyLemon0/My-Portfolio/README.md

 ## Description

-This is my portfolio website for my personal brand.
-T
+This project is my portfolio website for my personal brand.
+I plan to integrate a user login section and finish the about me page.
+For now please enjoy my website!

 ## Installation
 No installation required.